 Price: Keep a check on the price of the purifier as higher the price of purifier most probably higher will be the maintenance costs on it.

-Service & Part availability: Check if there is installation and service availability in your city.
+Service & Part availability: Check if there are installation and service availability in your city

 The type of water purifier you choose is based on your budget, your water supply and many other factors.

 If you need a purifier for hard water (and soft water) you can get the Livpure Pep Pro+ which has 7-stages of filtration and comes in a sleek looking design.
-It is decently priced as well at Rs.10,499.
+It is decently priced as well at under Rs.10,000.